JosefLeinweber/Labeled-Indoor-Map-From-Lidar-Scan/README.md

 ## Functionality:

-1. Generate a floorplan from the data of a point cloud scan from the 3DScanner app (https://3dscannerapp.com/) for iOS devices
+- Generate a floorplan from the data of a point cloud scan from the 3DScanner app (https://3dscannerapp.com/) for iOS devices.

-2. Compute intersection points of the floor plan and the camera views of the images taken during the lidar scan
+- Compute intersection points of the floor plan and the camera views of the images taken during the lidar scan.

-3. Classifying an image with the help of an ML model

-4. Mapping the classification value of the image to the floorplan with the help of the computed intersection point of step 2.
+- An ML model can then classify the images, and the classification value can be mapped to the intersection point.

 ## Setup